Learn To Fly Fish Program

 Anglers should have river fly fishing experience, be able to cast a sinking shooting head or sink tip, and be comfortable wading in turbulent knee-deep water.

-There will also be a Surf Clinic (Zoom call), at 7:00PM on Wednesday, May 17th that you SHOULD definitely attend if you have not seen Bill's excellent "Surf Presentation" slide show previously.
+There will also be a Surf Clinic (Zoom call), at 7:00PM on Monday, May 6th that you SHOULD definitely attend if you have not seen Bill's excellent "Surf Presentation" slide show previously.
 That clinic will serve as a pre-meeting for this fish-out, and therefore a prerequisite for attending this fish-out.
 Besides giving a thorough introduction to fly fishing in the surf, Bill will discuss what to expect, wading safety, reading the surf, surf fishing techniques, gear, and other logistics.
 Sign up for this free Surf Clinic on the club calendar now.

 Surf perch, our primary target, eat a lot of mole crabs in the surf zone.
 But local surf flies (the best are usually tied in orange or root beer colors, or dark green with orange or root beer undersides, to imitate the mole crab's egg sac) can be rather hard to locate.
 This is another good reason for attending Bill's clinic since you'll be able to inspect all his flies and he may be able to tell you where you can get some good surf perch flies, in addition to a clouser or two.
 Note that Bill will not be supplying any flies or other gear for this fish-out.